 Are You One of the Elite 30% Who Can Touch Type?

 In the digital age, we spend more time than ever typing away on our computers and phones.
-But shockingly, less than 3 in 10 people can actually touch type when it comes to typing on a computer keyboard.
+But shockingly, less than 1 in 3 people in the US can actually touch type when it comes to typing on a computer keyboard.
 But what is touch typing?
 Let’s put it simply as follows: Touch Typing stands for the skill of typing on a keyboard using all fingers without looking down at the keys.

 Ironically, in the Digital Age, a basic skill such as typing is still available to only a fraction of the computer users.
 Typing is a complex skill, involving a number of complex processes in our head, which help convert our thoughts into words, and then triggering the movements of our fingers.
 Scientists refer to such activity as the Fine Motor movements.
 It is all complicated by the fact, that typing is not a natural skill.
 Although typing started to become popular nearly 150 years ago – typing is still not a natural skill.
 Just like the presence of bicycles has not led to a well defined Cycling Gene – the same way it is everyone’s responsibility to become good at typing, if we want to use computers efficiently.